Frequently asked questions for current HDR students.

 For example, if a student feels that their research has been impacted by 20% over 10 days, they should claim 2 days lost.
 The total number of days will be automatically summed at the bottom of the spreadsheet.
 Medical certificates are not needed in the case of health problems.
 However, it is important that supervisors are made aware of the impact COVID-19 has had on the project, and are able to support the student’s claims.

 You will be asked to submit your COVID‑19 Impact Log with your Annual Review of Progress and when applying for an extension of scholarship or candidature which will need to be signed by your supervisor and PGC/Head of School.
-The application for extension can be made now, but preferably after the full 60 days are being claimed or at expiry of your scholarship at any time in the future.
-There is no cut-off date for applications.

 How do I apply for a COVID-19 Extension?